Teradata ALTER TABLE

 Teradata ALTER Table versus INSERT INTO

-Then we changed the data demography of the table and filled it with very wide rows.
-This meant that there was only room for 1-2 rows per data block.
-Again we made an ALTER TABLE statement as well as an INSERT INTO statement.
+We altered the data demography of the table and expanded the row width significantly, allowing for only 1-2 rows per data block.
+Subsequently, we executed an ALTER TABLE statement and an INSERT INTO statement.

 Logical I/OsPhysical I/Os